Payroll taxes: A small business employer’s guide

 File a quarterly tax return (Form 941).
 This form reports total wages and any amounts withheld during the quarter.
 It also calculates the Social Security and Medicare tax on the employees’ wages.
 File quarterly and year-end payroll tax forms with the IRS and your state and local taxation agencies.

-Note: Small employers whose total FICA and federal income tax withholding is $1,000 or less can file Form 944, Employers Annual Federal Tax return and avoid Form 941 quarterly filings.
+Note: Small employers whose total FICA and federal income tax withholding is $1,000 or less can file Form 944, Employer’s Annual Federal Tax return and avoid Form 941 quarterly filings.

 File an annual FUTA return (Form 940).
-In January, you will file Form 940 to report federal unemployment insurance on your employee’s wages for the year.
+In January, you will file Form 940 to report federal unemployment insurance on your employee’s wages for the tax year.

 Send W-2 forms annually.
 You’ll need to send W-2 forms for your employees each year by January 31 – this is an information return for them to file with their income tax return.
 You’ll also file copies with the Social Security Administration.